The intuitive art of healing started to dwindle into oblivion with the coming of the Industrial Revolution.

 The Bishop responded coolly that Carrington had done nothing to warrant a trial in a Consistory Court and that his advertisers were to blame.

 The fact is, despite the threatening and minatory tone of these claims and his florid prose, Carrington's assertions do bear investigation.
 There is actually nothing here that is untrue as regards the properties of capsicum.
 Cayenne (Capsicum Annuum) contains a substance called capsaicin which is a strong digestive.
 Whereas spicy foods may cause heartburn and cooked cayenne pepper can, to the sensitive, be inflammatory, powder from the dried herb is a healing agent that actually reverses caustic effects.
 It has antiseptic properties and is rich in vitamin C and beta-carotene.
 Since it helps to lower blood pressure by regulating circulation, it strengthens the arteries and reduces headaches caused by constriction.
 It has long been known to ward off the common cold, if taken early enough, and can alleviate the worst misery once symptoms have set in.
+Thomas Jefferson documented cayenne peppers in his Garden Book, Notes on the State of Virginia, and elsewhere.
+He is said to have derived great benefit for crippling rheumatism from the plant.

 By modern standards, the method of preparation would almost certainly have been found wanting.
 But a friend with a long career in the pharmaceutical industry tells me that, even now, generic drugs (where more than one company may have been granted a licence) can differ significantly with different methods of preparation.
 The constituents may be exactly the same, in the same proportion, but the effect can vary according to the process of manufacture.